bos080808/alphagen/README.md

 ## Acknowledgments

 - FRED API for economic data
-- Yahoo Finance for market data
+- Yahoo Finance for gold market data
+- World Gold Council for industry insights
 - Hugging Face for transformer models
 - The Qlib team for inspiration and some code structure